 \section{Conclusion and Open Problems}

-In this article we gave a randomized $(1+\eps)$-approximation algorithm for \textsc{Euclidean TSP} that runs in $2^{\Oh(1/\eps)^{d-1}}n\log n$ time and randomized $(1+\eps)$-approximation algorithms for \textsc{Euclidean} and \textsc{Rectilinear Steiner Tree} that run in $2^{\Oh(1/\eps)^{d-1}}n\log^{\Oh(1)}n$ time.
-In case of \textsc{Euclidean TSP} and \textsc{Rectilinear Steiner Tree}, we have shown that $2^{o(1/\eps)^{d-1}}\poly(n)$ algorithms are not possible under Gap-ETH.
-We achieve the improved algorithm by extending the method from~\cite{Arora98} with a relatively simple and new technique: \emph{Sparsity-Sensitive Patching}.
+In this article we gave randomized $(1+\eps)$-approximation algorithms for \textsc{Euclidean TSP}, \textsc{Euclidean Steiner Tree} and \textsc{Rectilinear Steiner Tree} that run in $2^{\Oh(1/\eps)^{d-1}}n + \poly(1/\eps) n\log n$ time.
+In case of \textsc{Euclidean TSP} and \textsc{Rectilinear Steiner Tree}, we have shown that there are no $2^{o(1/\eps)^{d-1}}\poly(n)$ algorithms under Gap-ETH.
+We achieved the improved algorithms by extending Arora's method~\cite{Arora98} with a new technique: \emph{Sparsity-Sensitive Patching}.

 As mentioned in the beginning of this paper, the methods from~\cite{Arora98,Mitchell99} have been greatly generalized and extended to various other problems by several authors.
 A natural direction for further research would be to see whether Sparsity-Sensitive Patching can also be employed to obtain improved (and possibly, Gap-ETH-tight) approximation schemes for these problems.
 Examples of problems where such a question can be studied include \begin{itemize} \item Euclidean versions of \textsc{Matching}, \textsc{$k$-TSP} and \textsc{$k$-Steiner Tree}~\cite{Arora98}, \textsc{Steiner Forest}~\cite{euclidean-steiner-forest}, $k$-\textsc{Connectivity}~\cite{euclidean-mincostconnectivity}, $k$-\textsc{Median}~\cite{ekmedian,kmedian} and \textsc{Survivable Network Design}~\cite{survivable}, \item versions of some of the above problems in other metric spaces (e.g., doubling, hyperbolic), and in planar, surface-embedded and minor free graphs (see Section~\ref{subsec:relatedwork} for such studies for TSP). \end{itemize}